Matthew-Pidlysny/9-The-Final-Chapter/README.md

 Primes can be distinct from other numbers for all sorts of reasons, but one most of all.
 Find out what it is within this workshop loaded prestige of focus.

+# 13:  Privanna

+By request we're doing a second game early.
+This one features magical creatures fighting for their homeland.
+We don't mean to make Devil nuisance a recurring them in our fantasy but it certainly is a potent figure in catastrophe.
+The story, without spoilers, takes place on the Djinn Homeworld, and there are Humans exploring it guarded by a guardian.
+All of a sudden, on the fateful turn, the Devils launch an 8 point invasion, inviting a total of 10 players if chosen, the minimum being 3.
+Good rolls and excellent powers use will be the key in determining this fight!

-# 13:  Reciprocal-Integer Analyzer
+# 14:  Reciprocal-Integer Analyzer

 Our Analyzeer program is intended to be a system which installs a boilerplate identity for any reciprocal value, as discriminatory as it can be.
 We enhance the stamping with our own features.

-# 14:  Recipy
+# 15:  Recipy

 Hey Kids!
 Wanna learn something REAL neat over the rest of the year?
 Well, you learned about 1, and 2, and the rest (I guess?) and then some adding and subtracting, but now it's time to learn the numbers on a different level.
 We predict your brains will get SO HUGE (Not literally) that you'll be just, as they might say, Naturally Genius?
 Come on over, let's see what we got!
 And yes, the program is a Recipe!
 It's a mix of Reciprocals (Yeah, resi-ho-huh?) and a language called Python!
 And to make it even better, we mixed in C Plus Plus (Another language) for the construction of this project.
 It's a good modeler, something you'll be learning to do after you finish this program!

-# 15:  The Dark Continent
+# 16:  The Dark Continent

 Taking a pause from Education itself, the founder of 9 Software has shared his private creation with AI, and together, the research processor and guide pair created this game.
 No spoilers, but it's a 5 player board game software engine revolving around the concept of the "Trump Card".
 Maybe education in strategy via force x force battle style.
 And, if you don't like to "fight", choose the right player!

-# 16:  Unrh
+# 17:  Unrh

 Named after a mystical altar, the knowledge stemming from our research tote called Quantum Zeno reveals a deeper connection between numbers.
 We wxplain how to start, how to go on, and how to end with numbers in a fancy, intuitive and AI enhanced manner.
 Dig in, you'll be counting all over again, or not as the satire goes...